Jagatdal: Transport

 Jagatdal railway station is 34 km from Sealdah Station and 4 km from Naihati Junction on the Sealdah-Naihati branch line of Eastern Railway.
 It is part of the Kolkata Suburban Railway system.

 There is a ferry which connects Jagatdal with Chandannagar, managed by the State Transport Department.

 Ghoshpara Road passes through Jagatdal.
 Public transport includes toto rickshaws running between Jagatdal and Bhatpara or Jagatdal and Shyamnagar, and bus service routes 85 running between Barrackpore and Kanchrapara.

 Culture

 Durga Puja is the main festival when thousands of Hindu devotees follow the traditional rituals and enjoy the festive mood.
 It has one of the prominent NGO Lions club of Jagatdal affiliated to Lions Clubs International.
 Dedicated for the community welfare and inspired by Lions Motto "WE SERVE".
 Under Bhatpara Municipality JAGATDAL is also famous for Ganesh Chaturthi, Vishwakarma Puja and Chatth Puja.

 Sports

 People of Jagatdal like to watch and play cricket.
 Along with cricket, football is also the favorite sport here.
-The cricket tournament is organized in many areas of Jagatdal, Bhatpara, Shyamnagar & Kankinara.
+The cricket tournament is organized named Bankim Cup in many areas of Jagatdal, Bhatpara, Shyamnagar & Kankinara.There is a Club in Jagatdal called JAGADDAL YUVA SPORTING CLUB (JYSC) Founded by Avijit Roy.